top of page

 A brand style guide is a comprehensive document that outlines the core components of a brand.
 Sometimes referred to as brand guidelines, a brand manual, brand standards or a brand book, it serves as a universal set of standards for anyone who will interact with your brand assets.
 It acts as an identity system to guide visual decisions and ensure consistency and effective communication.

-By maintaining continuity across every touchstone of your brand, you will build brand trust, which leads to brand loyalty.
-Strong brand style guides enable a homogenous brand experience, regardless of how a customer interacts with a brand.
+Maintaining continuity across every touchstone of your brand will build brand trust, which leads to brand loyalty.
+Strong brand style guides enable a homogenous brand experience, regardless of how customers interact with a brand.

 Elements of a brand style guide